Veronica Franco: Posthumous reception

+In the 1974 film "Sex Through the Ages" (originally titled "On the Game"), Louise Pajo played the part of Veronica Franco, a 16th century Venetian prostitute.
+In the film she appears in two scenes.
+One in which she seduces the homosexual King of France, Henry III; and another in which she is a sufferer of syphilis.

-Franco's life was recorded in the 1992 book The Honest Courtesan, by US author Margaret F. Rosenthal.
+Franco's life was recorded in the 1992 book The Honest Courtesan by U.S. author Margaret F. Rosenthal.

 Catherine McCormack portrayed Veronica Franco in the 1998 movie Dangerous Beauty, released as A Destiny of Her Own in some countries, based on Rosenthal's book.

 In the 2000s Franco prompted scholarly inquiries on "what it meant to be a public woman in Cinquecento Venice".
 This directly pertained to her duality of both a courtesan and a published poet.
 Franco is referenced to have been a "living performance of public art—a renowned courtesan whose body was available to a certain exclusive clientele, a published author, and a public presence."

 Franco's literary work demonstrates her ability to defend women, as a whole, in a format that can be studied and understood as ahead of her time.
 Franco's work fearlessly embarked on juxtaposed realms such as sexuality and women's agency as a whole.
 In doing so, she challenged and disrupted the patriarchal norms that surrounded her.

 Franco is also portrayed in the 2012 Serbian novel named after her (Штампар и Вероника) authored by Serbian writer Katarina Brajović.

 In 2013, her work was interpreted as adopting "a position of public authority that calls attention to her education, her rhetorical skill, and the solidarity she feels with women."
 She embodied in writing a duality, toggling between and addressing both private and public life matters.
 Her publications have allowed her work and proto-feminist efforts to transcend time.